jordanblakey/ffjs/README.md

-# extend-js
+# extend.js

-Lightweight library of commonutility methods for arrays, browser, dates, strings, math, and more.
+Lightweight, modular utility methods for arrays, browser, dates, strings, math, and more.